"Air Label Score"

 Consistent, clear, uncompromising ratings

-When assigning the label to a product, each volatile substance, VOCs and aldehydes, is analysed and quantified separately.
+When certifying a product, each volatile substance is analysed and quantified separately.
 Each of these substances is given a rating from A+ to C taking into account all international recommendations, regulations and standards.

-A product’s final rating is that of the component substance with the worst rating.
-It is also influenced by the total substances detected.
+A product’s final rating is that of the emitted substance with the worst rating.
+It is also influenced by other factors such as the total substances detected: a product for which each substance has been given a good rating may nevertheless be assigned a lower score if the total amount of substances represent high emissions.

 - Governments and institutions: the label does not receive any institutional funding and is not therefore influenced by any interest group;